So, you want to know, why is Cheddar cheese orange in America?

 However, cheesemakers wanted the color to remain uniform all year round.

-In order to achieve this, the food coloring and condiment, annatto, was added to cheddar cheese.
+To achieve this, the food coloring and condiment, annatto, was added to cheddar cheese.

 Annatto comes from the seeds of the achiote tree but can also be found in paprika.